SovietComrad/SkinPack/README.md

 STEP 6: Pay close attention, we will be clicking through multiple files:

 Local >> Packages >> Microsoft.Minecraft.. >> LocalState >> games >> com.mojang

+STEP 7: You will now have to do some basic copy and pasting in order for this to work.
+(Try to stay focused here!)
+Go to the OTHER File Explorer opened.
+(The one with the skin pack you downloaded from here!)